aokush/waiter/README.md

    ```

    <br>
+   <b>Example 2:</b> <br>
    Creates an instance of Waiter with default interval (5 secs) and max wait time (60 secs).
-This condition is evaluated every 2 secs until either its future completes with `true` or for 60 secs after which the operation terminates.
+This condition is evaluated every 2 secs until either its future completes with true or for 60 secs after which the operation terminates.

    ```
    Waiter.instance(vertx)